-On the portfolio level, SGPWM assesses the percentage of independent members on the Board of Directors present on the portfolio.
+On the portfolio level, SG IS (Europe) assesses the percentage of independent members on the Board of Directors present on the portfolio.
 The independence of the Board of Directors is fundamental to harmonize the interests of management and investors.
 This indicator is calculated on weighted average basis.

-And finally, SGPWM has implemented a stewardship policy, that includes engagement and proxy voting policy.
-The objective of SGPWM is to establish a regular and continuous dialogue with companies in order to encourage them to improve their so-called Corporate and Environmental Responsibility practices including good governance practices.
+And finally, SG IS (Europe) has implemented a stewardship policy, that includes engagement and proxy voting policy.
+The objective of SG IS (Europe) is to establish a regular and continuous dialogue with companies in order to encourage them to improve their so-called Corporate and

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-Asset allocation describes the share of investments in specific assets.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax